The DeepJoint algorithm: An innovative approach for studying the longitudinal evolution of quantitative mammographic density and its association with screen-detected breast cancer risk: Results

-Table~\ref{t:MammoDL_DSCs} displays the DSCs derived from the left-out test set comprising 84 images from 21 women.
-The model exhibited a satisfactory performance overall, with an average DSC of 0.993 for breast and 0.848 for dense areas on the test set.
-In addition, results showed the model's adequate performance regarding breast and dense DSC values, regardless of the view, manufacturer, or screening center.
-Across all BI-RADS score categories, breast DSC results remained consistently high, while some variability was noted for dense DSC, particularly in the A class, although still within acceptable limits.
+Table~\ref{t:MammoFL_DSCs} displays the evaluation metrics derived from the left-out test set, which included 84 images from 21 women.
+The model performed well overall, achieving an average DSC and NSD of 0.993 (95\% confidence interval (95\%CI): 0.991, 0.994) and 0.960 (95\%CI:0.945, 0.972) for breast and 0.848 (95\%CI: 0.822, 0.873) and 0.728 (95\%CI: 0.709, 0.747) for dense areas, respectively.
+The performance was consistent across different views, manufacturers, and screening centers.
+While breast DSC values remained high across all BI-RADS categories, dense DSC showed some variability, particularly in the A category, though it stayed within acceptable limits.
+Figure~\ref{f:example_dl_perf} illustrates the segmentation results in processed mammograms across different BI-RADS categories and manufacturers for four subjects, highlighting the model's ability to accurately delineate breast and dense areas with good DSC values.